-Reflexology is a safe, non-invasive treatment – performed on the feet, face and hands – to help restore your body's balance naturally.
-It is an holistic, complementary therapy which means that it works alongside modern medicine, lifestyle, nutrition and movement to promote physical, mental and emotional wellbeing.
+Reflexology is a safe, holistic treatment – performed on the feet, face and hands – that helps restore your body's balance naturally.
+It is a complementary therapy which means that it works alongside modern medicine, lifestyle and nutrition to promote physical, mental and emotional wellbeing.

 Find out more in the FAQs.